alexvitkov/india/README.md

 - Make sure php/configuration.php is pointing to a sane database.
 - Execute INIT_DATABASE.sql on that database
+- make sure the directory $storage_root exists and PHP has write access to it
 - Build the JavaScript

 ## Building the JavaScript